Yem-Tech/HypertechAi-security-policies/README.md

 ### 1. Privacy Management Policy
 **Last Updated:** February 2026

-Establishes a comprehensive framework for protecting the privacy and confidentiality of personal and sensitive data processed by HypertechAI.
+Establishes a comprehensive framework for protecting the privacy and confidentiality of personal and sensitive data processed by HypertechAi.
 Key areas covered include:

 - Data collection, storage, use, disclosure, and disposal procedures
 - Data subject rights (correction requests, right to be forgotten)